decoy/blog/source/_posts/2018-10-12-bad-interview-questions.md

 <!-- more -->

 As a test, we handed out that same question to a few of non-technical folks in the office.
-All of them got it right within a minute of skimming it.
+All of them answered correctly within a minute of skimming it by looking at method and variable names and guessing.

 It's been a long time and many interviews since that first one and I now look at their failure to respond as a failure on my part as the interviewer.
 If a non-technical person could answer the question correctly, most of these candidates should have gotten it right, too.
 So why didn't they?
 Why did they only answer with a "I don't know?"

 # Fear

 Job interviews are scary.
 Unless they don't need the job, there's real risk involved in failing an interview.
-Paying bills, making rent, supporting your family, growing their career in a direction that really excites them.
+Paying bills, making rent, supporting their family, growing their career in a direction that really excites them.
 The more they want or need the job, the more that fear is present with them in an interview.

 An important part of an interviewer's job is to help them relax.
 You're not going to learn the full range of their skills if they're too nervous to answer your questions.
 The easiest way to help a candidate relax is to help remove their fear of failing.
 You can do this surprisingly simply: Ask them more questions that they're going to fail.